bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 transcript_by: a-god-of-death via review.btctranscripts.com
 media: https://www.youtube.com/watch?v=8L725ufc-58
 tags: ["research","privacy-enhancements","cryptography"]
-speakers: ["Samir Menon","Max"]
+speakers: ["Samir Menon","Max","Elsa"]
 categories: ["club"]
 date: 2022-09-27
 ---
 Speaker 0: 00:00:00

 So hello and welcome to the Wasabi Wallet Research Club.
-Today we are speaking from with Samir from Spiral, which is the title of a fancy cryptography paper of homomorphic value encryption or homomorphic encryption and private information retrieval.
+Today we are speaking with Samir from Spiral, which is the title of a fancy cryptography paper on homomorphic value encryption or homomorphic encryption and private information retrieval.

-The gist of this cryptomagic is that a client can request data from a server, but the server does not know which data was requested.
+The gist of this crypto magic is that a client can request data from a server, but the server does not know which data was requested.
-And there are different variants of the CryptoMagick for different use cases.
+And there are different variants of the Crypto Magic for different use cases.

-And there are currently two proof of concept apps.
+And there are currently two proof-of-concept apps.
-One is a Wikipedia, so where I think six gigabytes of text entries, no pictures, can be queried so that the server doesn't know which article you're interested in.
+One is Wikipedia, where I think six gigabytes of text entries, no pictures, can be queried so that the server doesn't know which article you're interested in.

-And the second, more pressing and important for us, is an anonymous block explorer so that you can query the UTXO set and request an address and the server will give you the balance of that address.
+The second, more pressing and important for us, is an anonymous block explorer so that you can query the UTXO set and request an address and the server will give you the balance of that address.
 And well, the server doesn't know which address you're actually requesting.

 So that sounds like impossible magic.
 And Samir, please tell us how all the magic works.